 We certainly don’t recommend skipping over marketing efforts for any mobile app venture.
 A strong communication plan will deliver downloads and engagement beyond what organic app growth can achieve on its own.

 Here are three takeaways from the experience:

 We are the first to admit that we didn’t introduce a completely novel concept here.
 DriveBC already offers a mobile-optimized website with similar travel information.
 The BCHighways Apps ended up a success because we knew there was a market and we knew it wasn’t being properly served.
 By talking with BC MOTI and BC MTICS, we discovered that a good deal of DriveBC’s traffic was mobile but users couldn’t take full advantage of the hardware options their smart devices offer.
-By putting these two together, we knew there was an opportunity for developing a mobile app.
+By putting these two together, we knew there was an opportunity for developing an effective mobile app.

-3. Build it Well.
+3. Build it well

 Build it well and they will come.
-This holds true with mobile apps but there is an important caveat here — you have to build mobile apps with great designs, architecture and features to get reviews like this:
+This holds true with mobile apps but there is an important caveat here — you have to build mobile apps with great designs, architecture, and features to get reviews like this:

 Have an idea for a mobile app?
-Get some expert advise by getting in touch with our team at FreshWorks — our mobile app development studio for start ups.
-Email us today: firstname.lastname@example.org
+Get some expert advice by getting in touch with our team at FreshWorks — our mobile app development studio for start-ups.

 Email us today: firstname.lastname@example.org